-Kevin steamed towards the elevator; what the fuck just happened.
+Kevin steamed towards the elevator, what the fuck just happened.
 This had been the chance of a lifetime, now it was a horror show.
 He stepped into the elevator and pressed ‘A’ for the ground floor.
 Kevin took a handkerchief out of his pocket and wiped his sweaty brow.
-He’d been so fueled by adrenaline this was the first he had noticed he didn’t feel well; the elevator was growing in size.
+He’d been so fueled by adrenaline this was the first time he had noticed he didn’t feel well, the elevator was growing in size.
 Kevin felt smaller.
 By the time he reached the lobby, he felt better.
-His eyes adjusted to the new scope of things; the perspective had changed.
-Kevin rushed past the security guards, who looked more like plastic figures now than men, and raced outside.
+His eyes adjusted to the new scope of things, the perspective had changed.
+Kevin rushed past the security guards who looked more like plastic figures now than men and raced outside.
 Steady snow was falling but the streets were deserted.
 Kevin was about to run into the street and look for a cab when he was stopped abruptly by an invisible wall.
 “What the hell is this?”
 Kevin looked up at the night sky as snow seemed to bounce off an invisible wall.
 Then a thought occurred to him, a horrible thought.
-He looked back at the building; it looked like a big piece of plastic.
+He looked back at the building, it looked like a big piece of plastic.
 Kevin was in a snow globe, his snow globe.
 He grabbed some snow out of the air and turned it over in his hand.
 Not snowflakes, small bits of plastic.
 Kevin fell to his knees.
 He looked down at the ground, touched and smelled it.
 The ground wasn’t asphalt, it was hard rubber.
 He felt nauseous.

 Hours later the full extent of his predicament became clear.
 Wallace has somehow shrunk him and put him into a snow globe!
 He remembered the drink he accepted from the man, obviously some kind of formula in disguise.
 How could he have been so blind?
 The actual transformation must have taken place while he was in the elevator.
 He remembered feeling funny.
 He must have walked right into his new home.